huyaoyu/huyaoyu.github.io/_posts/2017-08-31-solution-codes-for-project-euler.markdown

 The method which utilizes the Hash table is much faster than the naive implementation.

+* 015

+The theoretical solution is based on the knowledge of Pascal's triangle and the theory of permutation and combination.
+I did not quite get the idea of the theoretical solution.
+However, one guy named RudyPenteado gave an illustrative interpretation using binary codes.

 # NOTE:

 The cover image is obtained from the home page of [Project Euler][web_pe].